 Laboratory Exam in a Clinic

 This approach has the highest accuracy.
-After gathering a blood sample, your doctor will forward it to a lab where your A1C will be obtained in one day or two.
-Usually conducted during your regular visits, especially if you have diabetes or are at risk, this test is reliable.
+Your doctor will collect a blood sample, send it to a lab, and within a day or two, your A1C will be determined.
+Usually conducted during your regular visits, especially if you have diabetes or are at risk, this test range is reliable.

 Why would one want to use it?
 It is quite dependable and usually insured for.
 When diagnosing diabetes or monitoring whether treatment is working, doctors like this approach.